YOUR WEEKLY UPDATE

 All five of Canada's biggest lenders moved swiftly to raise their own prime lending rates in response, adding the same 0.25 percentage point adjustment, to bring their rates to 6.7 percent, starting Thursday.
 The exact impact will depend on the loan, but in general, Wednesday's hike will add about $15 to a variable rate mortgage payment every month, for every $100,000 worth of debt.
 That's coming on the heels of the seven previous hikes.

 The hikes so far have managed to bring inflation down from about four times the normal level to only about three times, but the central bank says it's confident that the rate will come down sooner than many are anticipating.
 According to the latest projections in the Monetary Policy Report, also released Wednesday, the Bank of Canada expects the headline inflation number to come down to as low as three percent by the end of this year, and then two percent next year.

 What a 25-point increase means for you - According to Ratehub.ca a homeowner who put a 10% down payment on a $626,318 home with a five-year variable rate of 5.3% amortized over 25 years (total mortgage amount of $581,160) has a monthly mortgage payment of $3,480.
 With the 25-basis point rate increase this homeowner’s variable mortgage rate will increase to 5.55% and their monthly payment will increase to $3,564.
 This will result in the homeowner paying $84 more per month — or $1,008 per year — on their mortgage payments.

-Do you have any questions on this week's market update?
-Curious about the current state of the real estate market?
+Do you have any questions about this week's market update?
+Curious about the current sate of the real estate market?
 Give me a call at 416-219-6662 or fill out the form below and let's chat!